metawise/DonationTrack/replit.md

 # Overview

-This is a donation management system for Jews for Jesus, built as a full-stack web application.
-The system provides a comprehensive dashboard for managing donors, tracking transactions, and processing donations.
-It features a modern React frontend with a clean, professional interface and an Express.js backend with PostgreSQL database integration.
+This is a comprehensive donation management system for Jews for Jesus, built as a full-stack web application.
+The system integrates with MyWell payment processor API for real transaction data, uses Supabase cloud database for customer storage, and includes Resend API for email notifications.
+It provides a modern React dashboard for managing donors, tracking transactions, processing donations, and configuring automated data synchronization.

-The application serves as an internal tool for staff members to view donation analytics, manage customer records, process transactions, and handle refunds.
-It supports both one-time donations and monthly subscriptions with detailed tracking of payment methods and donor information.
+The application serves as an internal tool for staff members to view donation analytics, manage customer records, process transactions, handle refunds, and monitor API integrations.
+It features configurable sync functionality that periodically fetches data from the MyWell API rather than real-time interaction, ensuring reliable data management and reduced API load.

 # User Preferences